F3real/F3real.github.io/content/pragyanCTF2019_SuperSecureVault.md

 Super secure vault was one harder challenges from Pragyan CTF and also one bringing most points.
 [Here](https://github.com/F3real/ctf_solutions/tree/master/2019/pragyan/SuperSecureVault) you can find full solution and binary if you want to follow along.

-We need to reverse program, find correct input and get the flag.
+We need to reverse the program, find correct input and get the flag.

 First, let's look at the source code in IDA: